Pediatric Nurse Practitioner

 bachelor’s or master’s degree in nursing from a school accredited by the NLN or CCNE

 Other Things to Explore

 A crucial part of supporting Airmen is helping care for their families, which helps them to focus on their mission.
 As an Air Force Pediatric Nurse Practitioner, your dedication and expertise will provide the necessary peace of mind our Airmen need.
-Plus you7#39;ll work with top-notch staff as an officer, which means you'll have the respect of your patients and your peers alike.
+Plus you'll work with top-notch staff as an Officer, which means you'll have the respect of your patients and your peers alike.